Table of contents

 Although IPv4 internet addresses might be exhausted, we still have ways to go before IPv6 becomes the standard Internet Protocol.
 While we wait for the technology and internet service providers to catch up, we have no other option but to work with what we have.
 Luckily, what we have is convenient and familiar.

 Unfortunately, while IPv4 continues to be the convention, we are left dealing with the lack of IPs, which seriously hinders the growth of businesses across the globe.
-Buying or selling IPs might seem like the only logical step, but, in hindsight, not the most financially viable.
-Moreover, there are fewer and fewer opportunities to buy IPs.
+Buying or selling IPs might seem like an obvious option, but it is not always the most flexible or cost-effective approach.
+Moreover, opportunities to acquire IPv4 addresses outright are increasingly limited and often come at a high cost.
+That same trade-off remains visible in IPv4 pricing in 2026.

 The future of IPv6

 While IPv6 may be the future of the internet, we don’t know yet when this future will come.
-Will we see IPv6 fully replace IPv4 by 2030?
-2040?
+Will we see IPv6 fully replace IPv4 by 2040?
+2050?
 It isn’t reasonable to make such predictions at this time.
-At the end of the day, the advent of IPv6 is unlikely in the foreseeable future, and we have to find ways to create a sustainable internet with IPv4 today.
+At the end of the day, a complete transition away from IPv4 is unlikely in the foreseeable future, making coexistence and sustainable IPv4 use essential today.

 Internet service providers (ISPs), mobile carriers and data centers will go on to fully adopt IPv6 at some point.
-However, right now, the costs and time required for full data migration are simply too high.
+However, for many organizations, the cost, complexity, and operational effort required for a full IPv6-only migration remain significant.

 There’s also a lack of motivation to move from the existing infrastructure, especially since IPv4 and IPv6 can coexist.
-Dual IP stacking, tunneling and NAT-PT can help achieve that.
+Dual IP stacking, tunneling and NAT64 can help achieve that.

-All in all, IPv6 adoption is coming slowly but surely.
-Unsurprisingly, mobile networks are leading the way.
+All in all, IPv6 adoption continues to grow steadily, with mobile networks leading deployment.
 In the US, T-Mobile is close to routing 100% of web traffic using IPv6, while AT&T and Comcast are close behind with 80% and 74% routing, respectively.

 Conclusion

 IPv6 may replace IPv4 one day, but that isn’t happening tomorrow.
-While IPv6 might be more mobile-network friendly, mandate IP security and provide a lot more IP addresses, IPv4 continues to carry the internet today.
+While IPv6 might be more mobile-network friendly, mandate IP security and provide a lot more IP addresses, IPv4 continues to play a central role on the internet today.

 Before IPv6 fully replaces IPv4, we will see both Internet Protocols coexisting.
-Right now, however, IPv4 addresses are exhausted, and more companies run into the problem of being unable to scale due to IP address shortage.
+Right now, however, IPv4 addresses are exhausted at the registry level, and more companies run into the problem of being unable to scale due to IP address shortage.

-The good news is that a sustainable internet is not just a theoretical idea anymore, and we can grow without needing additional IPs.
+The good news is that a sustainable internet is no longer just a theoretical idea, and we can grow without relying solely on newly allocated IP addresses.

 As long as there are unused IPv4 addresses, there will be someone in need of them.
 Now is the perfect time to put dormant IPs to use and alleviate the global IPv4 shortage.